Automatic design of Hamiltonians: Introduction

-In this work we present a numerical framework that automates the search for Hamiltonians that are best in some user-defined sense.
-Examples of the search queries are endless and may include questions like: "What is the most stable Hamiltonian with certain quasiparticle statistics? or "What is the minimal approximation for a generating Hamiltonian of a certain wavefunction?" or "How do I combine the limited number of experimentally accessible Hamiltonian terms such that the many-body ground state is in the desired universality class?"
-The three applications we will illustrate are finding parent Hamiltonians for model states, "extrapolating" the model states to larger system sizes and identifying the optimal conditions for an experiment.
+In this work we present a variational framework that automates the search for Hamiltonians that are best in some user-defined sense.
+Examples of the search queries may include: "What is the most stable Hamiltonian with certain quasiparticle braiding statistics?" or "How do I combine the limited number of experimentally accessible interaction terms such that the many-body ground state is in the desired universality class?"
+The applications we will illustrate are finding parent Hamiltonians for model states, "extrapolating" the model states to larger system sizes and identifying the optimal conditions for an experiment.

-A special case, the problem of finding the generating Hamiltonian given an eigenstate attracted interest in literature recently~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018,EntanglementGuidedSearch2019Prl}.
-Given a wavefunction and having chosen a set of admissible Hamiltonian operator terms $\{\hat{O}^b_m\}$ one can non-iteratively construct a unique local hermitian operator for which the original wavefunction is an eigenvector~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018} provided that all the necessary operators are available.
-A more experimentally-relevant approach~\cite{PRL2019LearnLocHfromLocalMeas} requires the measurement of sufficiently many locally-supported operators in an eigenstate or a Gibbs state but doesn't need the access to the full wavefunction.
+One of these tasks, finding the generating (entanglement) Hamiltonian given an eigenstate attracted interest in literature recently~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018,EntanglementGuidedSearch2019Prl,WeiCovReconstrEntHamPRB2019}.
+Given a reference wavefunction one chooses a set of hermitian operators $\hat{h}_i$ that form an operator basis in the considered Hilbert space or its subspace such that the Hamiltonian of interest can be expanded as $H = \sum_i \alpha_i \hat{h}_i$.
+Using the basis operators and the reference wavefunction a "covariance" matrix is formed whose 0-eigenvalue eigenvectors (if they exist!) specify the real coefficients $\alpha_i$ providing the expansion of a unique local hermitian operator for which the original wavefunction is an eigenvector.
+A more experimentally-relevant approach~\cite{PRL2019LearnLocHfromLocalMeas} constructs an analog of the "covariance" matrix based on the measurement of sufficiently many locally-supported operators in an eigenstate or a Gibbs state but doesn't need the access to the full wavefunction.
+In general, the possibility of recovering the full Hamiltonian from a single eigenstate is best understood for local and ergodic systems~\cite{GarrisonGroverETHvsHFromEigenstate,SwingleReconsStFromLocalData} (obeying some form of the eigenstate thermalisation hypothesis~\cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization}).